 Figure 2 Tools and process diagram for packaging static webpages for Multiscale Geo-structural information System (MGS)

-, it is displayed in Figure 2
+Using all the above considerations, it is possible to propose a unique methodology for the realisation of a Multiscale Geo-Structural (MGS) webGIS.
+The approach integrates various tools and software to create static websites that effectively display geographic data in an interactive manner, it is displayed in Figure 2

 Three primary tools are utilized for processing and visualization:

-Petrographical data
+Petrographical data web viewer: using a custom Python toolbox (called LIS_functions.py) designed to generate an HTML5 single-page Local Information web viewer developed in this work.